Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: The AHSS with antiunitary symmetry

-As we pointed out in Sec.~\ref{sec:ind}, a nontrivial $d_2$ can be thought of as the indicator of Dirac points inside the 2-cell characterized by topological invariants at $0$-cells.
-For example, because of the Kramers degeneracy, the $\Z_2$ indicator $E_2^{0,-3}/E_3^{0,-3} = \Z_2$ for class DIII is found to be
+As discussed in Sec.~\ref{sec:ind}, a nontrivial element of $E_2^{0,-n}/E_3^{0,-n}$ is the indicator of Dirac points in the 2-cell from topological invariants at $0$-cells.
+For example, $E_2^{0,-3}/E_3^{0,-3} = \Z_2$ for class DIII relates the number of Dirac points $\nu_{\rm ind}$ in the 2-cell to the numbers of occupied states at 0-cells as